1. What Can My Security Deposit Be Used For

-In 1975, the Massachusetts Public Interest Research Group (MassPIRG), a nonprofit advocacy organization, conducted a survey that proved that landlords were wrongfully holding on to deposits and forcing tenants to sue to get them back.
-If a tenant won, she got the deposit back and the cost of filing the lawsuit, but nothing more.
-The amount of the deposit was often not worth the expense and effort of trying to get it back.
-Dishonest landlords knew this and had no incentive to obey the law.
-The worst punishment they would face was to be ordered to pay the deposit that they should have paid in the first place.
+In 1975, Massachusetts Public Interest Research Group (MassPIRG) proved that landlords were keeping tenants’ deposits illegally, forcing tenants to sue to get them back.
+If a tenant sued and won, she could recover the amount of the deposit and court fees, but nothing more.
+For most tenants, it was not worth the cost and effort of suing.
+Dishonest landlords knew this and had no reason to obey the law.
+The worst punishment they could face was to be ordered to pay the deposit they should have paid in the first place.

 Because of this research, the state legislature made the security deposit law stronger.
 Now, landlords who refuse to refund tenants the deposit money within 30 days, if there is no damage, may have to pay 3 times the amount.
 MassPIRG is a non-profit agency.

 32 .
 G.L. c.
 186, §15B(4)(ii).
 Also, under G.L. c.
 186, §15B(4)(i) and G.L. c.
 186, §22(i) G.L. c.
 186, §22(i), after a tenancy is terminated, a landlord who is in compliance with the water submeter law may deduct the final unpaid water charges from the tenant’s security deposit for a billing period for which the landlord has not yet been billed.

 36 .
 G.L. c.
 186, §15B(7).
 The tenant is entitled to this treble damage remedy whenever the landlord fails to comply strictly with the terms of the statute.
 The penalty is not discretionary.
 The tenant does not need to prove that the landlord acted in bad faith or that the tenant lost money because of the landlord's actions.
 Mellor v.
 Berman, 390 Mass.
 275, 283 (1983).